albert-ntiri/guess_that_number/README.md

 <p align='center'>
   <img src='version_2/images/farewell_page1.png' alt='farewell_page' width='400'/> <img src='version_2/images/farewell_page2.png' alt='farewell_page2' width='400'/>
 </p>

+## Personalization
+There are 2 components of this application that provide a personalized experience for users: feedback and recommendations.

+### Feedback
+If a user is given a hint and then enters a guess that is inconsistent with that hint, the application keeps track of that and shows provides feedback to the user after the game is completed.
+That feedback includes the relevant concept, the specific example, and a definition of that concept, which was scraped from 2 math websites: www.mathisfun.com and www.mathwords.com.
+If there were multiple mistakes, the most prominent one is displayed.

+### Recommendations
+The application uses a regression model I built to predict the score of a game, along with a classification model to predict the outcome of a game.
+Once the user finishes a game, those models make predictions based on that game's data and compares it to the user's performance.
+From that, the application produces a recommendation to the user for their next game.
+That can come in the form of a target score to aim for or the next highest level of difficulty to try.

 ## Code Structure
 The code follows an object-oriented programming format.
 Version 1 consists of 10 classes.  *Note: The sections below describe the classes in version 1.
 Version 2 has some changes in the classes.*